AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/index.rst

 GitHub Actions is now one of the most wildly used CI pipelines, mainly due to its very good integration with GitHub repositories and it being free to use (with a maximum number of minutes per month for private repositories).
 Therefore, it's the recommended CI pipeline.
 To start using GitHub Actions, read the `official guide <https://docs.github.com/en/actions/writing-workflows/quickstart>`_.

 Often, it's easier to learn from examples and adapt them.
-To help starting with GitHub Actions, we provide an example on how to build an AppImage using GitHub Actions and :ref:`ref-linuxdeploy`, which serves as a good starting point:
+To help starting with GitHub Actions, we provide an example on how to build an AppImage using GitHub Actions and :ref:`linuxdeploy`, which serves as a good starting point:

 .. code-block:: yaml